uds-psl/coq-library-undecidability/README.md

 # Coq Library of Undecidability Proofs

-*This branch is work in progress, several files are commented out because they are not yet ported. *

 [![CI](https://github.com/uds-psl/coq-library-undecidability/workflows/CI/badge.svg?branch=coq-8.15)](https://github.com/uds-psl/coq-library-undecidability/actions)

 The Coq Library of Undecidability Proofs contains mechanised reductions to establish undecidability results in Coq.